 The Human Rights and Equality Institution registers the number of complaints of discrimination made and decisions reached by field (whether they concern discrimination, torture or general human rights issues).
 It publishes its decisions on its website.
-In 2020, the Institution has selectively issued 40 decisions, of which only 19 concern discrimination.356
+In 2020, the Institution has selectively issued 40 decisions, of which only 19 concern discrimination.
+In 2021, the number of decisions published on its website increased, reaching 115; however, as the Institution does not classify the decisions, the total number of decisions published concerning discrimination is not clear.

 The Human Rights and Equality Institution provides general statistics about complaints that it has received and decisions that it has issued each year, but these do not provide a detailed picture of discrimination claims and how they are assessed.
-The annual reports only provide information on the grounds of discrimination claims.357